-According to the investigation conducted by an Indian business community etc. on the situation of damage caused by counterfeit, pirated, and other infringing products in India, the sales loss in 2012 caused by counterfeit and pirated products in seven sectors, which are automobile parts, alcohols, computer equipment, daily goods, food, mobile phones, and cigarettes is 730 billion rupees.
-Among them, about 30% of the products in the automobile parts market are counterfeit products (according to the FICCI report).
+According to the investigation conducted by an Indian business community etc. on the situation of damage caused by counterfeit, pirated, and other infringing products in India, the sales loss in 2012 caused by counterfeit and pirated products in seven sectors, which are automobile parts, alcohols, computer equipment, daily goods, food, mobile phones, and cigarettes is 730 billion rupees (about 1.25 trillion yen).
+According to the FICCICASCADE (Committee against Smuggling and Counterfeiting Activities Destroying the Economy), about 30% of the products in the automobile parts market are counterfeit products.

 On the other hand, India is not sufficiently cracking down on counterfeit products that are spreading.
-It is taking 10 years or more from disclosure to criminal punishment in some cases.
-It has been reported that counterfeit products in the market are not decreasing because the substantial deterrent effect of the infringement is insufficient.
+A survey reveals it takes on average 7 to 10 years from disclosure to criminal punishment.
+It has been reported that counterfeit products in the market are not decreasing because the substantial deterrent effect on the infringement is insufficient.